 Where the park is not as deep in mammalian species, it is a bird lover’s haven.
 There is an array of species that are nesting or migrating through the park.
 Birdwatching is actually one of the most popular activities of the national park.

 One of the main highlights of the park is to experience the revitalization of a national park that was close to extinction.
 Seeing wildlife as a natural wonder that was influenced by the service of mankind that helped the animals find new homes and rebuilding the national park is a testimony of a community that cares.

 The support from Botswana and South Africa represents true collaboration and kinship with the support of a neighbor.
 Angola’s national exists because of the care, love, and support from a larger African community who was committed to the flourishing of the world’s wildlife.

-Trails of Kissama National Park
+Kissama National Park Trails

 Kissama National Park is not known as a hiker’s haven, but there are ways to get out and about on foot to explore the natural environment.

-Beach Trail: This is not really a trail, but more of a beach walk.
+This is not really a trail, but more of a beach walk.
 Visitors can stroll or hike about on the beach along the coast.
 This is a great opportunity to experience the coastline as it greets the floodplain and hills of the national park.

 Kissama National Park is the only park that is currently functional in Angola.
 There used to be six national parks that were all abandoned during the civil war.
 The lack of administrative support led to many of the species being extinguished with poaching and hunting.